From Cambodia to Japan

 No courage to read

 I've come across the translated (Japanese) version of this book several times at the library.
-But I had no idea it is a national bestseller, a recipient of a 2001 book award, or that it has been translated into nine languages, including Khmer, until I bumped into the author( Loung Ung)'s website the other day.
-All I knew about this book was that it was a horrible account of the writer's life during the Khmer Rough era.
+But I had no idea it is a national bestseller, a recipient of a 2001 book award, or that it has been translated into nine languages, including Khmer, until I came accross the author( Loung Ung)'s website the other day.
+All I knew about this book is that it is a horrible account of the writer's life during the Khmer Rough era.

 Honestly, I never want to go through its content.
-It's not because I wasn't moved by its title, nor because I dislike such books.
+It's not because I am not moved by its title, nor because I dislike such books.

 The stories have been told and retold to me since the time I was able to speak and understand Khmer.
 At home, my parents would often recount their horrible experiences during the Khmer Rough era (My mom lost one mother and eight of her 12 siblings, not to mention dozens of her relatives).
 At school, my teachers would tell their own accounts which were equally terrifying.
 In the school's text books ( at grade 2, 3 and 4) , there were written stories of the suffering of people and brutal killings with illustrated images, which were no less unpleasant and painful.
 In the media (National TV and well as Radio) back then, similar accounts were often widely broadcasted.